alxers/book_of_proof/2_chapter.md

 1. The number 8 is both even and a power of 2.
 P: number 8 is even
 Q: number 8 is a power of 2

 P ^ Q

 2. The matrix A is not invertible.
 P: the matrix A is invertible

 ~ P

 3. x != y

+4. x < y

+5. y >= x

+6. There is a quiz scheduled for Wednesday or Friday.
+P: Quiz is scheduled for Wednesday
+Q: Quiz is scheduled for Friday

+P v Q

+7. The number x equals zero, but the number y does not.
+P: number x equals to zero
+Q: number y equals to zero

+P ^ (~ Q)

+8. A least one of the numbers x and y equals to 0.
+P: number x equals to zero
+Q: number y equals to zero

+P v Q

+9. x in A - B

+10. x in A intersection B

+11. A in { X in P(N) : |X(complement)| < inf }